ChetGan/ChetGan/README.md

+- <h2 align="center">👋 Hi!
+I'm Chetan Ganipineni.</h2>
-- 👋 Hello!
-I’m Chetan Ganipineni (@ChetGan).
-I am a CS student at Georgia Tech.
+- I am a CS student at Georgia Tech.
 - 👀 I’m interested in cybersecurity, e-commerce, Entrepreneurship!
 - 🌱 I’m currently learning about system architecure.
 - 💞️ I’m looking to collaborate on bots or on startup ideas!